dkrajzew/degrotesque/README.md

 I often write my texts and web pages using a plain editor.
 As such, the character " is always used for quotes, a dash is always a minus, etc.

 I wanted to have a tool that automatically recognizes which characters should be replaced by their more typographic counterpart and applies the according rules.

-I think it's a pity that major Desktop Publishing applications do this on the fly but many and even major web sites still show us plain ASCII characters.
+I think it&rsquo;s a pity that major Desktop Publishing applications do this on the fly but many and even major web sites still show us plain ASCII characters.

 **degrotesque** does the job pretty fine.
 After writing / building my pages, the tool converts them to a prettier and typographically more correct form.
 The structure and format of the pages is completely remained.
 And as said, it works reliable.